 One method that is sometimes used to gather more information about a genetic variant is a family variant study.
 In such studies, the ordering provider – typically a genetic specialist - works with the family and the laboratory to purposefully select specific relatives within the family whose variant status could inform the likelihood that the variant is, or is not, the cause of the clinical findings in the family.
 Sometimes, these family studies can result in a reclassification of the variant.

-As technology and bioinformatic pipelines improve, and information regarding new gene-disease associations is published, there may be value to reanalyzing previously generated exome data.
+As technology and bioinformatic pipelines improve, and information regarding new gene-disease associations is published, there may be value to reanalyzing previously generated exome or genome data.
 Clinical knowledge bases of gene-disease and variant-disease associations rapidly add new information each year.
-Recent studies showed an increase in diagnostic yield of 15-41% when reanalysis was performed one year later.

 Some labs automatically conduct the reanalysis, while others accept requests for a certain period of time after the original analysis.
 There may or may not be an additional charge.
 As part of ongoing patient care, clinicians may refer, or re-refer, to a genetic specialist if they have questions about reanalysis.

-The following are some situations when reanalysis can be helpful.
+The following are some situations where reanalysis can be helpful.

 • A variant of uncertain significance (VUS) was reported.
 Additional information about the impact of VUS on gene function may become available based on new research.